Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 Test guarantee placement, risk-reversal copy, and review-density placement.
 Trust failures lift on these elements.
 If the lift is absent, trust is not the layer; clarity or commitment likely is.
 The test surfaces where the buyer's missing trust signal lives.

-Read checkout friction telemetry
+Open checkout friction telemetry

 Pull cart-to-checkout, checkout-start-to-payment, payment-to-confirmation rates.
 Map the drop-off step.
 Friction is the layer when the drop happens between cart and checkout completion, not when the drop happens upstream of the cart.
-Most low-CR Shopify accounts misdiagnose upstream defects as friction defects.
+Most low-CR Shopify accounts misaudit upstream defects as friction defects.

 Audit form fields and required steps